AlySansoni/CV-/README.md

 # CV_Project

+link for the download of the dataset with relative instructions: https://github.com/ondyari/FaceForensics

 Images folder: contains data deriving from different computation steps

 src folder: contains the scripts of all the stages of the process